cjodo/nvim-config/README.md

 ## Added Plugins

-I am still relatively new to neovim but these are the plugins I've tried and enjoy :).
+I am still relatively new to neovim but these are the plugins I've added and enjoy:).

 * [alpha-nvim](https://github.com/goolord/alpha-nvim)
 * [auto-pairs](https://github.com/jiangmiao/auto-pairs)